fyy2025/ImprovedST/README.md

 ### 1-Data Generation

 In this folder, we summarize the computing codes for generating survival data following a Weibull hazard model.
-There are two subfolders, 'Categorcial' and 'Continuous', each containing two folders, 'high dimension' and 'low dimension'.
+There are two subfolders, `Continuous` containing codes for generating data with only continuous variables, and `Categorcial` containing codes for data involving categorical variables.
+Each of the two folders contains two folders, `low dimension` where each dataset generated has 10 covariates and `high dimension` where each dataset generated has n+50 dataset (n is the number of observations).
 In each folder, the names of the code and the corresponding simulation scenarios in the paper are as follows,

 * *data_generation_1.r* - tree-based effect, 100 sample size, 80% event rate.